The name Torbaville reached England

 , the same Dorset

-1648-1681)...
-Another 69 words (5 lines of text) are included under the topic Early Torbaville Notables in all our PDF Extended History products and printed products wherever possible.
+from 1555.
+He lived...
+Another 101 words (7 lines of text) are included under the topic Early Torbaville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Torbaville family to the New World and Oceana